homebrew-ffmpeg/homebrew-ffmpeg/README.md

 ## Issues

 To report issues, please [file an issue on GitHub](https://github.com/homebrew-ffmpeg/homebrew-ffmpeg/issues).
-Please note that we will only be able to help with issues that are exclusive to this tap.
+Please note that we will only be able to help with issues that are exclusive to this tap and for OS which are officially supported.

 If the problem is reproducible with the `homebrew-core` version of `ffmpeg`, please file it [on their tracker](https://github.com/Homebrew/homebrew-core/).